Optimisation models for the design of multiple self-consumption loops in semi-rural areas: Optimisation models

 \subsubsection{Neighbourhood graph and distance restriction}

 Legal distance constraints define a maximum geographical distance between two actors for them to be included in the same loop.
-These constraints can be represented in an undirected graph with all $n$ actors as nodes, and edges between them only if they are closer to each other than the legal distance.
+These constraints can be represented in an undirected graph with all $n$ actors as nodes, and edges between them only if they are closer to each other than a legal distance.
 A loop respecting the constraints will therefore correspond to a clique in that graph.
 These graphs correspond to intersection graphs of disks of identical diameters (equal to the maximum legal distance) in the plane and have been extensively studied.
 One noteworthy result is that maximal cliques in such graphs can be generated in polynomial time \citep{clark1990unit}.
 Additionally, edges can be removed in preprocessing between two actors if the sum of the installed power production exceeds the allowed threshold (see \cref{sec:power-constraint}).

-We will denote by $\Edgeset$ the set of edges in the graph, and $\Neighbourset_i$ the neighbours of node $i$.
-To cope with the legal restrictions concerning the geographical distance between each pair of actors participating in a self-consumption loop ($D_{ij}<D_{leg}$) equation \eqref{eq:sl-conflictgraphcons} refers to $\Edgeset$ to avoid non-neighbours to be part of the same collective self-consumption loop and define associated constraints.
+To cope with the legal restrictions concerning the geographical distance between each pair of actors participating in a self-consumption loop ($d_{ij}<d_{leg}$) equation \eqref{eq:sl-conflictgraphcons} refers to $\Edgeset$ to avoid non-neighbours to be part of the same collective self-consumption loop and define associated constraints.